php-fig/fig-standards/bylaws/003-membership.md

-be a post holder) and redundancy (There are a number of post holders in case of the absence of one) it can be ensured that responsibilities assigned to the secretary will always be completed and therefore administrative responsibilities such as vote management should always be assigned to the FIG secretary.
+be a post holder) and redundancy (There are a number of post holders in case of the absence of one) it can be ensured that responsibilities assigned to the secretary will always be completed and therefore administrative responsibilities such as vote management should always be assigned to the FIG Secretary.

-All FIG secretaries are expected to remain impartial and professional when acting in an official capacity as secretary and should also remain aware that even when not acting in an official capacity, their actions reflect back on the PHP FIG and the FIG must not be brought into disrepute.
+All FIG Secretaries are expected to remain impartial and professional when acting in an official capacity as secretary and should also remain aware that even when not acting in an official capacity, their actions reflect back on the PHP FIG and the FIG must not be brought into disrepute.

 ### Defined functions

-There are a number of defined functions that the FIG secretaries are expected to complete but they may also, within their remit defined in the above overaching role above, perform other duties as nessasary.
+There are a number of defined functions that the FIG Secretaries are expected to complete but they may also, within their remit defined in the above overaching role above, perform other duties as nessasary.